23 Crime Thriller Authors You Must Read

 Lee Child

 Lee Child is the author of the famous Jack Reacher series.
-Jack Reacher often finds himself in the midst of criminal investigations involving serial killers, often facing accusations against himself, leaving the reader to wonder if he is a good guy or not.
+Jack Reacher often finds himself in the midst of criminal investigations involving the worst kind of villains, such as serial killers, and facing accusations against himself.

 10. James Patterson